0x1nf3cted/updog/README.md

-# Updog 🐶: netcat implementation in c
+# Updog 🐶: nterminal chat app

 ## so what's Updog? (gotcha 😆😆)

-Updog is an amateur netcat implementation in c, it can listen to upcoming connections from 1 client and send then receive messages from the client
+Updog is a chat app written in c, it can listen to upcoming connections from 1 client and send then receive messages from the client

 ## Run: